 Across the country, many orphaned wells are in rural communities on federal, state, Tribal, and private lands.
-These rural communities suffered for years from the boom and bust of the oil and gas industry, yet due to continued extractive oil and gas development, outdated policies, and a lack of oversight, they often carry the burden of cleanup and can suffer from health impacts of leaking orphaned wells polluting their air and groundwater.
+These rural communities have experienced years of the boom and bust of the oil and gas industry, yet due to continued extractive oil and gas development, outdated policies, and a lack of oversight, they often carry the burden of cleanup and can suffer from health impacts of leaking orphaned wells polluting their air and groundwater.